 “Sure, we can meet for brunch … but we should meet around 11 so we can be done by 12:45.”

-“Oh no, Jake’s buddy is having a birthday party at 12:30 to 2 p.m. –looks like we won’t be able to attend.”
+“Oh no, Jake’s buddy is having a birthday party from 12:30 to 2 p.m. –looks like we won’t be able to attend.”

 As you can see, life is not always so simple when keeping to a rigid schedule.